itsmarcosjreyes/jarvis-one/README.md

 - Coordinator Pattern to easily trigger any User flow from anywhere while maintaing Dependency Inversion
 - Protocol driven ViewModels that allow for very clear logic and expected behaviors
 - Automatic Retry Logic at the API Networking Class
+- SwiftLint as a Build Phase to ensure clean and legible code matching Swift Standards

 ## Project Structure and its importance
 The project is essentially divided in `Core` and `iOS` as of now.